-All 6th and 9th grade students must submit proof of a health examination and immunizations of the current school year by October 15th of the current school year.
-In addition to 6th and 9th grade students, any student entering Perspectives Charter Schools out of medical compliance, or from an out-of-state educational site, is required to submit a current Illinois health examination and immunization records prior to starting school.
+All 6th and 9th grade students must submit proof of a health examination and immunizations of the current school year in accordance with publicized timelines.
+In addition to 6th and 9th grade students, any student entering Perspectives Charter Schools out of medical compliance, or from an out-of-state educational site, is required to submit a current Illinois health examination and immunization record prior to starting school.
 Per Illinois law, any child entering the 12th grade shall show proof of having received two doses of meningococcal conjugate vaccine prior to entering the 12th grade.